By Matt Stefano

 Kaidan McDonald’s goal at the 46 second mark of the third period, followed by Nick Smith’s goal just six seconds later, gave the Thunderbirds a three-goal cushion.

-McDonald and Smith, who scored six seconds apart, set the new team record for fastest two goals scored by Thunderbird players, passing Matt West and Joey Coccimiglio, who set the previous record (7 seconds) back in the 2002-2003 season.
+McDonald and Smith, who scored six seconds apart, set the new team record for the second fastest two goals scored by Thunderbird players, passing Matt West and Joey Coccimiglio, who held the previous record (7 seconds) back in the 2002-2003 season.

 The Express would then cut the Thunderbirds lead to 5-3 at the 3:20 mark of the third, courtesy of Matais Salem’s power play goal from Nick Belisle.